Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Introduction

 then we say that the chain converges geometrically in~$D$.
 The rate of convergence, $\rho_* \in [0,1]$, is defined to be the infimum of the $\rho$s that satisfy~\eqref{ine:geometric} for some $M(\cdot)$.
 Given a sequence of (growing) data sets, and corresponding sequences of posterior distributions and Monte Carlo Markov chains, we are interested in the asymptotic behavior of~$\rho_*$.
 Our program entails constructing an upper bound on $\rho_*$, which we call $\hat{\rho}$, and then considering the asymptotic behavior of this bound.
 Of course, the bound should be sufficiently sharp so that it correctly reflects the asymptotic dynamics of~$\rho_*$.

 When~$D$ is the total variation (TV) distance, $\hat{\rho}$ is often constructed via d\&m arguments \citep[see, e.g.,][]{rosenthal1995minorization}.
-It is well-known that the resulting bounds are often overly conservative, especially in high dimensional settings \citep[see, e.g.,][]{rajaratnam2015mcmc}.
+It is well-known that the resulting bounds are often overly conservative \citep{meyn1994computable,jones2001honest}, especially in high dimensional settings \citep{rajaratnam2015mcmc}.
 While there have been a few successful d\&m-based convergence complexity analyses of MCMC algorithms \citep{yang2017complexity,qin2019convergence}, our results suggest that techniques based solely on d\&m are unlikely to be at the forefront of convergence complexity analysis going forward.
-Indeed, we consider a family of simple autoregressive processes, and show that, in this context, standard d\&m-based methods cannot possibly produce sharp bounds on~$\rho_*$ as dimension increases, unless one utilizes information that is not typically available in realistic settings.
-The problems exhibited by these methods in this example are so fundamental that they cannot be avoided no matter how hard one tries to find good d\&m conditions.
-The culprit appears to be the minorization condition, which becomes a serious liability as dimension increases.
+Indeed, we consider a family of simple autoregressive processes, and show that, in this context, a standard d\&m-based method cannot possibly produce sharp bounds on~$\rho_*$ as dimension increases, unless one utilizes information that is not typically available in realistic settings.
+Compared to previous accounts of the conservativeness of d\&m bounds, our example is unique in that it is independent of the choice of drift function and small set.
+Indeed, the problems exhibited by the d\&m bounds in this example are so fundamental that they cannot be avoided no matter how hard one tries to find good d\&m conditions.
+The culprit appears to be the minorization condition, which, at least in this example, becomes a serious liability as dimension increases.
+Moreover, subsequent to our work, the observations we make in this example were strengthened and generalized by \cite{qin2020limitations}, who developed a general framework for establishing negative results regarding d\&m-based bounds for high dimensional Markov chains.